nheyn/isomorphic-dispatcher/README.md

 });
 ```

-The updater is also sent a third argument, which is a function.
-It can be called with a function that will always run  on the server.
-The return value of the 'onServer' function must be returned from the updater.
-The return value of the callback passed to the 'onServer' function, which can be a Promise or normal value, will be the new state after the updater finished running.
+The updater is also sent a third argument, which can be used to finish the current dispatch on the server.
+When called the current dispatch will pick up from the where the 'onServer' function is called.
+The value returned from the 'onServer' function must be returned from the updater in order for the server to be called.
+For performance reason, the action should be checked before the 'onServer' function is called.
 ```
 store = store.register(function(state, action, onServer) {
+	if(action.type !== 'CORRECT_TYPE') return state;

 	return onServer(function(serverArg) {
-		// Code that should only run on ther server
+		// Code that should only run on the server

 		return state;
 	});